Buddhist Therapy, Life Coaching, Dharma Training

 I've come here for your business consulting services. do you still offer them?

-My main interest has become helping individuals achieve greater peace-of-mind and happiness in life by way of the Dharma and meditation.
+My main interest has become helping individuals achieve greater peace-of-mind and happiness in life by way of the Dhamma and meditation.
 I am occasionally available to share my business acumen, taking a special interest in helping companies that are looking to do some good in the world, but, I do so for free (pro-bono) on a case-by-case basis, and not as a professional service, but rather as a community service.

 A MAHAYANA practitioner vows not to enter into nirvana until all beings are liberated.